Why is Patient Matching So Important Today?

 This third-generation of patient matching is:

-Accurate—harnessing the power of Referential Matching technology to supplement inaccurate, incomplete, and out-of-date source demographic data with highly curated reference data for unprecedented matching accuracy.
+- Accurate—harnessing the power of Referential Matching (a patient matching algorithm) technology to supplement inaccurate, incomplete, and out-of-date source demographic data with highly curated reference data for unprecedented matching accuracy.

 This blog will examine how these revolutions occurred by discussing five defining characteristics of MPI technologies.